aws-samples/wickr-enterprise-high-availability-terraform/README.md

 ## Authors and acknowledgment
-This project was built by Ryan Stanley (rwstan@amazon.com) but based entirely on Charles Chowdhury-Hanscombe (charlcch@amazon.co.uk)'s prior work using CloudFormation: https://github.com/aws-samples/wickr-enterprise-high-availability-cloudformation
+This project was built by Ryan S (rwstan@amazon.com) but based entirely on Charles C (charlcch@amazon.co.uk)'s prior work using CloudFormation: https://github.com/aws-samples/wickr-enterprise-high-availability-cloudformation